9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 Among the top ones, the 4-star luxury hotel Octant Furnas is where you will find a relaxation haven decked out with an array of thermal swimming pools.

 But the relaxation doesn’t stop at the outdoor pools.
 They’ve upped the ante with a luxurious Thermal & Spa Centre.
-It has 10 treatment rooms, each ready to transport you to bliss, with options ranging from flatbeds and saunas to hydro and Shirodhara massages.
+It features 10 treatment rooms, each designed to transport you to bliss, offering a range of options that include flatbeds, saunas, hydrotherapy, and Shirodhara massages.

 7. Poça da Tia Silvina (Furnas)

-While I was exploring the charming town of Furnas (more about it soon) I found this cute place located right between the Cascata e Aquário das Furnas and the above-mentioned hotel by the river.
+While exploring the charming town of Furnas (see my video), I discovered this quaint spot situated between the Cascata e Aquário das Furnas and the aforementioned hotel by the river.

-Along the walkway, you will find some steps that lead you to a platform by the river where a small pool receives natural hot water from the grounds.
-It’s big enough to dip your feet but it’s a great feeling.
+Along the walkway, you will find steps that lead to a platform by the river, where a small pool receives natural hot water from the surrounding grounds.
+It’s big enough to dip your feet, but it’s a great feeling.

-Initially deep your feet slowly as your body gets used to the hot temperature.
-After a few times you do it it will feel just warm.
-I loved it and you may find other people local and tourists to chat for a bit and make new friends.
+Initially, dip your feet slowly as your body gets used to the hot temperature.
+After a few times you do it, it will feel just warm.
+I loved it, and you may find other people, local and tourists, to chat with for a bit and make new friends.

 8. Caldeira Velha

 A 25-minute drive from Ponta Delgada sits Caldeira Velha, a nature preserve nestled by the Fogo volcano.
-It boasts 3 warm man-made pools, 1 natural waterfall pool, and an array of lush vegetation.
-Visiting here is a really wonderful journey that I recommend because of the unique experiences the site offers.
+It boasts three warm man-made pools, one natural waterfall pool, and an array of lush vegetation.
+Visiting here is a truly wonderful journey that I highly recommend due to the unique experiences the site offers.

 You park, walk a scenic dirt path, and reach the thermal pools!
 Change up, freshen up, then trail-blaze towards the hot springs.
 If you venture further, you’ll find a fourth spring – a natural pool serenaded by a warm waterfall.